bitzr01/typescript-koa-api-boilerplate/README.md

 NODE_ENV
 DATABASE_URL

+## Modules
-modules need to be registered in src/bin/server.ts
+modules need to be registered in src/bin/server.ts (look at health module)